 people protected from malaria by distributions of long-lasting insecticidal nets

-Achievement made possible between 2010 and 2014 with the support of World Vision donors worldwide as well as USAID and Global Fund grants.
+Thanks to the support of World Vision donors worldwide, as well as USAID and Global Fund grants, between 2010 and 2014.

 community health workers trained to support maternal and child health

-A study conducted by World Vision of children living in rural areas of Warrap State, South Sudan, confirmed low coverage of systematic application of essential newborn care and highlighted the need for effective and efficient measures to increase newborn care coverage.
-The study, led by Dr. Alfonso Rosales, World Vision’s senior technical adviser on maternal, newborn, and child health, was part of a quasi-experimental design intended to quantify the impact of an innovation developed by the health team to integrate essential newborn care into an existing healthcare approach.
+Another study conducted by World Vision of children living in rural areas of Warrap State, South Sudan, confirmed low coverage of systematic application of essential newborn care and highlighted the need for effective and efficient measures to increase newborn care coverage.
 It was published in the peer reviewed African Evaluation Journal.
 Read it here.

 We’ve centered our health strategy on mothers and young children through a continuum of care and life cycle approach to promote health and nutrition practices and prevent major causes of disease.
 World Vision uses the WHO and UNICEF integrated approach in its health programming for the well-being of children and management of childhood illnesses through immunizations, community case management of diarrhea and acute respiratory diseases, and promotion of bed nets for use against malaria.